benwzj/me/_posts/2023-08-23-Introduce Jekyll and GitHub Pages.md

 layout: post
 title: " Introduce Jekyll and GitHub Pages "
 date: 2023-08-23
+featured: true
 categories: website
 tags: Jekyll gitHub pages
 ---

-### Jekyll

-## What is Jekyll
+## **What is Jekyll**

+In short, Jekyll
+- is ruby software.
-- Jekyll is a static website generator
+- is a static website generator software.
-- It is ruby project.
-- It supports Markdown.
+- can transfer some kind of files(like md, sass etc.) into static website files(like html, css, etc.)
-- You can run Jekyll in your own computor to setup website server.
+- can run in your own computor or GitHub pages.
-- GitHub Pages use Jekyll to provide website service for your repo.

-# Jekyll requires the following:
+Jekyll requires the following:
 - Ruby version 2.5.0 or higher
 - RubyGems
 - GCC and Make